 - Best starchy carbohydrates include oats, brown rice, quinoa, sweet potatoes and potatoes.

 - Best fruit choices include bananas, mangoes, pineapple, papaya, avocado and peaches.

 - Best vegetable choices include broccoli, cauliflower, brussel sprouts, beets and carrots, especially cooked in coconut oil or ghee (clarified butter).

 - Nutrient dense snacks include nuts and seeds, as well as nut butters.

 The key is to still eat a healthy, balanced diet rich in nutrients.
-Ectomorphs shouldn’t use the excuse of a higher metabolism to eat everything including junk food.
+Just because you have an ectomorph body type, doesn't mean you should use that as an excuse to eat everything, including junk food.